AC Blog Guidelines

 - Best Practice

-If you would like to propose a different category that is not currently available, and you believe is a crucial, current and of interest to coaches, please highlight this along with a paragraph to explain why you think this would be a relevant and popular category.
+If you would like to propose a different category that is not currently available, and you believe is current and of interest to coaches, please contact email@example.com

 Formatting and style of the blog

 We encourage writers to use subheadings, bulleted lists, and bold fonts to highlight key information.
 Use of photos, videos and other visual content is also encouraged.
 Please ensure your blog has: